 The promotion of the cause and the fundraising itself by the Woodall family and their ever-growing George and the Giant Pledge gang of supporters has seen all kinds of activities from bake sales and egg hunts to curry, film and quiz nights, a team running the Royal Parks Half Marathon and more than one hundred caped Giant Pledge crusaders on the 2017 Marsden March.

 Some of the most inventive ideas have included recording a charity single - about doing a poo! (see below) - and head shaves with hair donated going to make wigs for children with cancer.
-Even big brother Alex got his wild surfer-style curls shaved off in support of George.
+Even big brother Alex got his wild surfer-style curls shaved off in support of The Giant Pledge.

 The Big Poo video